OSGeo/PROJ/docs/source/projections/tmerc.rst

 Mathematical definition
 #######################

-The formulas describing the Transverse Mercator are all taken from proj4 sources.
+The formulas describing the Transverse Mercator are all taken from Evenden's formula.

 :math:`\phi_0` is the latitude of origin that match the center of the map.
 It can be set with ``+lat_0``.